AutoResearch/autora/README.md

 # Rational Machine Scientist #

-This repository contains the code of the project "Designing a rational machine scientist to tackle unsolved scientific problems".
+This repository contains the code of the project "A rational machine scientist to tackle unsolved scientific problems".